chetanharvara/Ultimate-Site-Protect-Plugin/README.md

-**Title: Ultimate Site Protect - Complete WordPress Password Protection**
+Ultimate Site Protect - Complete WordPress Password Protection**

 **Description**:
 Ultimate Site Protect is the most reliable solution to password protect your entire WordPress website.
 Designed for simplicity and security, this plugin allows you to: